What type of content do you primarily create?

 – Eric

-Feel free to turn this email into a template.
-Swap out the introduction and the reason you want them on the show, and you're all set.
+Feel free to turn this into a podcast guest outreach template.
+Customize the introduction and your reason for inviting them, and you're ready to connect with potential guests.

-Once they say yes, you can build on that previous email with all the necessary logistical information and tech requirements.
-You can explain the format or subjects you’re going to cover as well, but only if you feel that a guest would be caught off guard by what’s going to happen when you're going to record.
-You’re riding the line between informative and overwhelming here, so pick your spots.
+Once they agree to the interview, build on that previous email with all the necessary logistical information and technical requirements.
+You can explain the format or subjects you're going to cover, but only if you feel the guest would be caught off guard without this context.
+You're balancing being informative without overwhelming them, so prioritize essential details.

 Here's my example: